-Fourth Quarter Results: Net earnings in the 1998 fourth quarter were \$12.6 million, a decrease of 69.9% from the same period of 1997, because of the remaining difficulties related to the process issues connected with implementation of the Corporation's new computer system, and the 1998 charges.
-Reported earnings per share - diluted were \$.21.
-On a pre-tax basis, restructuring and transition costs related to Project Simplify totaled \$6.8 million (\$.09 per share after tax) in the quarter.
-In addition, a portion of the charge taken in the third quarter for the reduction of SKUs included an estimated \$10 million (\$.10 per share after tax) LIFO benefit.
-The benefit was not realized and was reversed in the fourth quarter.
-Cost of goods sold in the quarter included a \$14.1 million (\$.15 per share after tax) reduction in inventory discussed in the "Cost and Profit Margins" section.
+million, a decrease of 73.6 % from the same period of 1997, because of the remaining difficulties related to the process issues connected with implementation of the Corporation's new computer system, and the 1998 charges.
+Reported earnings per share - diluted were \$.19.
+On a pre-tax basis, restructuring and transition costs related to Project Simplify totaled \$9.3 million (\$.11 per share after tax) in the quarter.
+These charges consist of additional transition costs of \$6.7 million (\$2.5 million for accelerated depreciation on abandoned computer equipment; \$1.0 million for employee incentives; \$1.2 million for relocation costs and \$2.0 million of professional services), and of additional restructuring charges of \$2.6 million (\$.6 million for the write-down of assets of discontinued operations; and \$2.0 million of additional severance.)
+These additional restructuring charges were for costs that did not meet the criteria for accrual under generally accepted accounting principles in the third quarter of 1998.
+In addition, a portion of the charge taken in the third quarter for the reduction of \$50.9 million of SKU's included an estimated \$10 million (\$.10 per share after tax) LIFO benefit which was based on projected reductions in inventory levels by year-end.
+These projected inventory reductions were not achieved, as such the benefit was reversed in the fourth quarter.
+The reduction of SKUs is an effort to reduce the transaction costs and working capital intensity of the Corporation's product offering, and refocus on high-volume growth products.
+Costs of goods sold in the quarter included a \$14.1 million (\$.15 per share after tax) reduction in inventory discussed in the "Cost and Profit Margins" section.
 Earnings in the fourth quarter of 1998 included a \$3.1 million gain on the sale of a European facility, gains related to the sale of installment receivables and pension curtailment benefits related to the Corporation's restructuring initiatives.